 Chances are in your organization, not everybody will need access to every resource you provide.
 For example, your billing team might not need access to HR resources and vice versa.
-Limiting access to links that users don’t need access to is called security trimming, and it’s a common practice among businesses and corporations of all sizes.
-In Navo, we’ve made this process simple and cohesive.
+Security Trimming lets you limit access to links to select groups of users in your organization.
+In Navo, security trimming uses your existing Azure Active Directory groups to limit users.

 - Assign a menu to that group

 Since we use your Azure Active Directory groups for security trimming, any management of the groups needs to be done through your Azure Portal.
 This includes adding new users, removing users, or creating an entirely new group.

 - Open the Security Groups page in the Admin Centre